 - any Tier 2 benefit

-To report Railroad Retirement Benefits in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:
+To enter railroad retirement benefits reported on Form RRB-1099-R in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:

-- At the top right of the Form 1099R entry window, click the check box next to RRB-1099-R. The window will change to a layout suitable to the RRB-1099-R.
+- At the top right of the Form 1099-R entry window, click the check box next to "RRB-1099-R".
+The window will change to a layout suitable to Form RRB-1099-R.

 - Enter all data from the form.

-If there is amount in Box 4, the Taxpayer may be eligible to complete the Simplified General Rule Worksheet.
+If there is amount in Box 4, the taxpayer may be eligible to use the simplified method to calculate the taxable portion of the distribution.
 If so, click the check box next to the SGR.
 You will be asked Would you like to use the Simplified General Rule Worksheet?
 Answer YES and input the data needed on the worksheet.